CA Vehicle Code 23222(b) VC

 - Constructive possession refers to when drugs are found in something that you control, like your home or apartment.

-If you get pulled over for a traffic violation and you are not in actual possession of the marijuana and did not know it was in the car then you should not be charged with VC 23222(b).
+If you get pulled over for a traffic violation and you are not in actual possession of the marijuana and did not know it was in the car then you should not be charged with California Driving with Marijuana Vehicle Code 23222(b) VC.
 In order to be in possession of the drug you have to know of its presence.

 The third defense is that the marijuana was discovered through an illegal search and seizure.
 The police in California are held to a strict set of rules when searching you or your property.
 If the police act in a way to violate those rules then any evidence that they’ve acquired while acting illegally will be dismissed.